jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick's eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled, "I can't read."

 "My God, well that won't do!"
-Sophia responded, then continued "Reading is good.
+Sophia responded, then continued, "Reading is good.
 How else can a person give and receive information from... from... the world!
 I'll teach you; we'll do it together."
 So, Sophia taught Frederick to read.
 Just a few weeks, and he got the basics.
-Sophia was a majician everyday, and was overjoyed.
+Sophia was a majician every day and was overjoyed.

 Frederick even more so!
 Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, mean something, a new world!
 Go left, turn right, open, closed, discounted, welcome, and Salvation, all words that open a new world.

-Now Frederick danced to the store, he whisked himself to do his chores, because he was learning to read a little more every day.
+Now Frederick danced to the store; he whisked himself to do his chores because he was learning to read a little more every day.
 He loved how the world kept getting bigger, and information kept pouring in.

 One day Hugh came home early.
 He saw Sophia and Frederick reading at the dinner table.
 Hugh walked into the room.
 "Boy, get out, and wait in the hallway.
 Face the wall."

 Frederick got out, went outside, and faced the wall.
 Seconds turned to minutes.
 Frederick rolled the newspaper in his hands tighter.
 He didn't want to go back to the farm.
 But even more, he didn't want his angel to get in trouble.

 Inside the room, Sophia was curious, "What is it?."
-Hugh responded "This isn't Ohio...
-Darling you can't do that.
+Hugh responded, "This isn't Ohio...
+Darling, you can't do that.
 We could get in a lot of trouble.
 You can't teach them to read."

-Sophia responded "everyone learns to read in Ohio."
+Sophia responded, "everyone learns to read in Ohio."

 Hugh takes a seat.
 "This isn't a free State.
 He is a slave.
 What do you think happens when slaves read?
 Don't you think they'll start thinking?"
 Sophia's eyes went wide.
-Hugh continued "It's against the rules to teach a slave to read... now teach the boy."
+Hugh continued, "It's against the rules to teach a slave to read... now teach the boy."

-As Frederick heard the hallway door open, he straightens up, and grips his newspaper.
+As Frederick heard the hallway door open, he straightens up and grips his newspaper.

-Sophia says "Turn around."
+Sophia says, "Turn around."

-Frederick does, and looks at his angel, the one who talked with him like he was a person.
+Frederick does and looks at his angel, the one who talked with him like he was a person.
 And she looked back and only saw _her boy_.

 Sophia slapped the newspaper from her boy's hand.
 He didn't let go.
-She slapped again, and again and again.
+She slapped again and again and again.
 Each slap hurt more than a dozen whips on his scarred back.

 She slapped, and slapped, and slapped, and slapped.
 Sophia was told her (new) society's ruling philosophy.
-Now she knows what evil is and she will not do it.
+Now she knows what evil is, and she will not do it.
 She will use the Death Star.
 Sophia then and there became a demon protector of vile racism to justify human slavery.

-Frederick's world shutdown again.
-The one white person ignorant enough to treat him like a person, was now an educated convert to the rules that put him into chains.
+Frederick's world shut down again.
+The one white person ignorant enough to treat him like a person was now an educated convert to the rules that put him into chains.
 Physical chains if needed, but evil prefers mental chains of ignorance; they stay on so much easier.

-Weeks later Frederick was still in despair.
+Weeks later, Frederick was still in despair.
 His daily routine was the same.
 Yet, working under demonic masters is just different.
 He didn't dance to the store, he didn't whisk to do his chores, and he never saw Sophia smile again.
 Demons are never happy because they're always on guard.

 One day while doing his chores, Frederick saw a newspaper, the avenue to knowledge whose path Frederick was once on.
 He looked at the markings, saw some words he knew, and one word he didn't.
 Yet he still stared at it.
 Why?

 The answer slapped him harder than the demon ever did, he read the words "The Free States in the North."
 He heard the word freedom before, but he didn't know freedom was a real place.

 A shockwave went through him when he realized if slavery was a place, then so must freedom be a place too.
 Frederick realized he could break chains!
 Because ignorance was always his demon, and knowledge was always his angelic lever of power.
-And he fought ignorance, and received knowledge, whenever he read.
+And he fought ignorance and received knowledge, whenever he read.

 So, Frederick taught himself to read.
 He practiced with innocently "ignorant" white kids on the streets.
 He practiced reading items at the grocery store.
 He practiced on every street sign.
 And he practiced every time he was at the Baltimore dock; did you hear me Stargazer, the dock I said, you know the place, where ships will take you anywhere in the world.

 If you can read the schedule.

 One day Sophia waited for her boy to return.
 But the boy died when the man Frederick Douglass walked onto the ship headed north to freedom.
 The man knew the exact time, place, and fare he needed to get on.
 He read it, himself, on the schedule.
 Reading opened the world to Frederick, and now the free world was opened to him.

 The story gets better.
-Frederick Douglass wasn't happy just reading, he becomes a world famous orator and writer whose actions changed the game of civilization.
+Frederick Douglass wasn't happy just reading, he becomes a world-famous orator and writer whose actions changed the game of civilization.

 In a world with no radio, video, or telephones, he travels the Northern States and Europe telling everyone the truth about slavery.
-When the American Civil War (1861-1865) broke out, his books helped Britain reject recognizing the South, and thus deprived it of much needed support.
+When the American Civil War (1861-1865) broke out, his books helped Britain reject recognizing the slave States, and thus deprived it of much-needed support.

 The irony of a slave educating people about slavery, and thereby helping to end slavery, is the cherry on top of this great story.

 _Story adapted from A Narrative of the Life of Frederick Douglass.
 Free on Project Gutenberg._

 ![old philosophy in a new world](/img\diagrams\techvolution-douglass.png) _This is a diagram of the story.
-A technology comes with a philosophy.
+Technology comes with a philosophy.
 And each philosophy has its protagonists.
 The people are in the middle.
 If they stay as extras, antagonists win.
 If we become player gods, protagonists win._

 ===

 Frederick Douglass was a true Jedi Master.
 His exceptional bravery, persistence, and intelligence showcase humanity's endless potential.
-He became a protagonist, and convinced extras to become player gods and upgrade their society's ruling philosophy against vile racism.
+He became a protagonist and convinced extras to become player gods and upgrade their society's ruling philosophy against vile racism.
 His books were levers of power that changed the world.

 Among his many lessons Stargazer, Douglass teaches us how to use majic to tell the difference between good and evil rules.